groboclown/petronia/docs/extensions/api/core.hotkeys.binding.md

 Defines the hotkey action types for core actions the user may want to perform.

+Extracted into a separate extension, because some of these core extensions must be loaded before the hotkey registration can load.

 ## Details

 Runs in elevated privileges